 Your kidneys are your body’s main filtration system.
 They remove waste products from your blood and excrete them via your urine.
 Glomeruli are the small filters inside your kidneys.
 If your kidneys aren’t working properly, your glomeruli won’t filter as efficiently.
 Your doctor may order a glomerular filtration rate (GFR) test if they suspect your kidneys aren’t working properly.
 This is a simple blood test.

-Since the GFR test can indicate how well your kidneys are functioning, the test is ordered when you have symptoms related to kidney disease or when your doctor wants to test the effectiveness of a particular treatment.
+The GFR test can indicate how well your kidneys are functioning.
+Your doctor may order the test if you have symptoms related to kidney disease or if they want to test the effectiveness of a particular treatment.
 According to the American Association for Clinical Chemistry, examples of kidney disease symptoms include:

 - recurring urinary tract infections

 - difficulty with urination

 - kidney stones

 - polycystic kidney disease

 - kidney failure

 If you’ve been diagnosed with kidney disease, the GFR test can help determine how well your kidneys are functioning.